Miller's knot

 A miller's knot (also sack knot or bag knot) is a binding knot used to secure the opening of a sack or bag.
 Historically, large sacks often contained grains; thus the association of these knots with the miller's trade.
 Several knots are known interchangeably by these three names.

-Constrictor makes a fiercer binding knot, but Miller's/Bag is suitable for most applications, and is easier to tie/untie.
-Miller's/Bag makes a great hitch, like the similar Ground-Line.
-Binding usage has force emanating from inside rope ring evenly, hitch usage has force input from one side, then reducing around.

 Variations

-As noted above, several other distinct knots have historically been known as miller's, sack, or bag knots; namely ABOK-1241, ABOK-1242, ABOK-1243 (Ground line hitch), ABOK-1674, ABOK-11 and their slipped versions.
+Several other distinct knots have historically been known as miller's, sack, or bag knots; namely ABOK-1241, ABOK-1242, ABOK-1243 (ground-line hitch), ABOK-1674, ABOK-11 and their slipped versions.
 These fit the short description "two crossing turns – ends tucked under".

 The following 3 knots do not fit the simple "two crossing turns – ends tucked under" definition but are very secure: